Battle of Mill Springs: Battle

 Nevertheless, they launched a spirited attack, led from the front by Zollicoffer, and achieved some initial success.
-The 15th Mississippi Infantry and the 20th Tennessee pushed back the (Union) 4th Kentucky Infantry, under Col. Speed S. Fry, as well as the 2nd Minnesota and 10th Indiana and some Union cavalry.
+The 15th Mississippi Infantry, 19th Tennessee Infantry, and 20th Tennessee Infantry pushed back companies of the (Union) 1st Kentucky Cavalry and the 10th Indiana Infantry.

 In the poor visibility of the dark woods, clouded with gunsmoke, confusion reigned.
-Zollicoffer, who was conspicuous in front of his men with a white raincoat, mistakenly approached the Union 4th Kentucky infantry, believing they were Confederates firing on their own men.
+Zollicoffer, who was conspicuous in front of his men with a white raincoat, mistakenly approached the Union 4th Kentucky Infantry under Col. Speed S. Fry, believing they were Confederates firing on their own men.
 Zollicoffer was shot and killed, allegedly by Col. Fry himself.
 The sudden death of their commander and heavy fire from Fry's regiment caused the center of the Confederate line to fall back momentarily in confusion.
 Crittenden rallied his men and ordered a general advance by Zollicoffer's brigade and the brigade of Brig.
 Gen. William H. Carroll.

-At this point, Thomas arrived on the field and ordered the 9th Ohio to advance while the 2nd Minnesota maintained heavy fire from the front line.
+At this point, Thomas arrived on the field and ordered the 9th Ohio Infantry to advance while the 2nd Minnesota Infantry maintained heavy fire from the front line.
 Col. Robert L. McCook, commanding Thomas's 3rd Brigade, wrote that the lines were so close that the "enemy and the Second Minnesota were poking their guns through the same fence."
 When the 9th Ohio turned the Confederate left flank, the battle was decided.
 The Confederate troops broke and ran back toward Mill Springs in a disorderly rout, and Crittenden, who was rumored to be drunk during the battle, was powerless to stop them.
 They frantically crossed to the south side of the Cumberland, abandoning twelve valuable artillery pieces, 150 wagons, more than 1,000 horses and mules, and all of their dead and wounded.
 The retreat continued all the way to Chestnut Mound, Tennessee, (near Carthage), about 50 mi due east of Nashville.